monzim/monzim/README.md

 ### Hi there 👋

-I'm Monzim from Bangladesh 🇧🇩, and I do content on Animation and Devolopment.
+I'm Monzim from Bangladesh, and I do content on Animation and Devolopment.
 I really I really enjoy learning languages and frameworks like Java, Dart and React Native.
 I also enjoy making animation and music.

 ![Animator and Developer](https://pbs.twimg.com/profile_banners/1240859610723958785/1584679454/1500x500)